Updated on June 3, 2021

 Shutterfly meant good.
 The targeted campaign should have brought them much better conversions.

 But alas.
 It never did.
 It brought more harm than good.

 To a bunch of its customers, Shutterfly aimed to mass-email congratulations on becoming new parents.
 Except that Shutterfly’s CRM database management was so bad that it landed on the email addresses of folks who didn’t make the title of a ‘New Mom’ or ‘New Dad’.

 And as you could see, Twitter was chuck-full of upset Shutterfly users.
 If you’d want to avoid Shutterfly’s mishap, then training your marketing team for proper data management processes is indispensable.

 You probably know what a CRM system is.
 But let’s just do a quick brush-up of the basics before we delve into the best CRM data management practices.

 By definition, CRM stands for Customer Relationship Management, and it encompasses all the techniques and technologies used by a business for acquiring and retaining customers.
 The best sales contact management CRM software platform is one that has a marketing automation solution, customer segmentation solution, customer insights through real-time dashboards, and the loyalty and referral program builder.

-Oracle puts data management this way: A practice of collecting, keeping, and using data securely, efficiently, and cost-effectively.
+Oracle puts data management techniques this way: A practice of collecting, keeping, and using data securely, efficiently, and cost-effectively.